smarroufin/kotlin-gradle-skeleton/README.md

-# Skeleton app with Kotlin and Gradle
+# Template for Kotlin project using Gradle

 ## Upgrade versions